Why are employees being asked to join health insurance plans?

 What is the enrollment period?

 *Employees who enroll later in the month should consider increasing their first deduction amount by contacting their payroll director, or making direct payments to Commonwealth Choice, to guarantee the start of the coverage period.
 To make a direct payment, once enrolled the employee will receive a confirmation indicating the monthly premium due.
+Please specify the account number and the employee reference number to apply payment appropriately and timely.
 The first month’s premium must be paid in full and due no later than 5 business days prior to the coverage date.
-Payment can be sent to:
+Please send payments to:

 554 Main St